wuhongyi/PKUCAENDAQ/README.md

 This program supports CAEN digital 2.0 data acquisition modules(x27xx), including 2745/2740/2730 now.
 Support mixed use of PHA/PSD/ZLE/DAW/SCOPE/OPEN firmware for different modules.
 The implementation of general external logic requires the V2495/DT5495 module.

-**The current version is undergoing rapid iteration and is valid until April 13, 2025.
+**The current version is undergoing rapid iteration and is valid until May 12, 2025.
 We suggest everyone download the latest version in a timely manner.
 If you need the GUI source code, please contact Hongyi Wu(wuhongyi@qq.com / wuhongyi@pku.edu.cn).**

 ## Version

-- **GUI Qt: version 2024.10.13**
+- **GUI Qt: version 2024.11.12**
 - **DecodeAndSortAll: version 2024.09.08**